tlwilliams895/gis-devops/docs/_sources/studios/elasticsearch1/index.rst.txt

 Elasticsearch Installation
 --------------------------

 We will be running Elasticsearch as a docker container.
 You can check if you have docker installed with: ``$ docker -v``, if it's installed it will print out the version installed.
-Check out the `docker installation <../../installations/docker/>`_ if you need to install docker.
+Check out the :ref:`docker` if you need to install docker.

-After docker is installed you can check your containers with: ``$ docker ps -a``, if you don't have an Elasticsearch container, you can get one by following the `Elasticsearch installation instructions <../../installations/docker-elasticsearch/>`_.
+After docker is installed you can check your containers with: ``$ docker ps -a``, if you don't have an Elasticsearch container, you can get one by following the :ref:`docker-elasticsearch`.

 Kibana Installation
 -------------------

 We will be running Kibana as a docker container.
-If you don't already have a Kibana container, you can get one by following the `Kibana installation instructions <../../installations/docker-kibana>`_.
+If you don't already have a Kibana container, you can get one by following the :ref:`docker-kibana`.

 Seed Elasticsearch
 ------------------